 Shower Won’t Stop Running: Causes and Fixes

-When your shower keeps dripping or running even after turning it off, it’s usually annoying besides significantly increasing your water and electricity bills.
-The fix to such an issue is based on what would be causing it and this can be caused by a list of problems.
+When your shower keeps dripping or running even after turning it off, it’s usually annoying, besides significantly increasing your water and electricity bills.
+The fix to such an issue is based on what would be causing it and a list of problems can cause this.

 If your shower won’t stop running, the causes are a loose faucet and a faulty cartridge or faulty valve.
-To fix a shower that won’t stop running, tighten the faucet and replace the faulty cartridge or valve.
-These are solutions you can perform at home with the right tools and, for the cartridge and valve, the right replacements.
+Tighten the faucet and replace the faulty cartridge or valve to fix a shower that won’t stop running.
+You can perform these solutions at home with the right tools and replacements for the cartridge and valve.

 Shower Won't Stop Running